What is human trafficking?

 The crime of sex trafficking is also understood through the acts, means, and purpose framework.
 All three elements are required to establish a sex trafficking crime

-Any commercial sex with a child (there does not need to be force, fraud, or coercion) constitutes human trafficking.
+Any commercial sex act with a child (there does not need to be force, fraud, or coercion) constitutes human trafficking.

 Understanding more about human trafficking